 Geographic Information Systems and Spatial Analysis Graduate Certificate

-The Geographic Information Systems (GIS) and Spatial Analysis Graduate Certificate, offered jointly by WVU's Davis College of Agriculture, Natural Resources and Design and the Eberly College of Arts and Sciences, is the first of its kind in West Virginia.
-This pioneering program equips you with the skills to analyze and apply GIS and spatial data across multiple disciplines.
+The Geographic Information Systems (GIS) and Spatial Analysis Graduate Certificate, through the WVU's Davis College of Agriculture and Natural Resources with shared classes with the Eberly College of Arts and Sciences, is the first of its kind in West Virginia.
+This pioneering program equips you with the skills to analyze and apply GIS and spatial data across multiple disciplines to meet this ever advancing field of study.

 Cost: